apmuthu/frontaccounting/README.md

 ===============

 This is an unofficial site for frontaccounting and it's extensions / utilities.
-Currently only the official v2.3.x branch is mirrored here.
+Currently only the official v2.3.x branch is supported here.

 Official Links:
 ===============